InES-HPMM/FPD-LinkIII_ds90ub95x/README.md

 ls /dev/video0
 ```

-If the command returns `No such file or directory` then you must reload the imx219 module:
+If the command returns `No such file or directory` then the loading of the imx219 module failed.
+This can happen when the imx219 sensor model is loaded before the ds90ub954 module has finished setting up the i2c channel.

+This problem can be solved by reloading the imx219 module:

 ```
-sudo rmmod imx219
+sudo modprobe -r imx219
 sudo modprobe imx219
 ```